 The State is primarily responsible for funding continuing education that is important for implementing education policy and which promotes its aims.
 Most of the funding is channelled through the Finnish National Agency for Education (EDUFI) and the Regional State Administrative Agencies.
 CPD for those providing teacher training is funded directly by the Ministry of Education and Culture on the basis of applications from these providers.
 Municipalities, joint municipal authorities, universities, universities of applied sciences, special needs institutions, teacher training schools and other institutions that possess the required special expertise in the field of education and training can apply for these funds.

-• Subject and field specific competences
+- subject and field specific competences

-• Promoting collective working culture and leadership skills.
+- collective operational culture and leadership skills.

-The budget for this state-funded CPD in 2023 is 15,4 million euro.
+The budget for this state-funded CPD in 2023 (in Finnish) was 15,4 million euro.

 The Ministry appointed a Teacher Education Forum in 2016 to support the development of both pre-service and in-service training for teachers.
-The second term of the Forum started in 2019 and continues until the end of 2023.The Forum published its second Teacher Education Development Programme, for 2022-2026, in May 2022.
+The second term of the Forum started in 2019 and continued until the end of 2023.
+A new term of four years in started in 2024.
+The Forum published its second Teacher Education Development Programme, for 2022-2026, in May 2022.

 For monitoring the development at national level, CPD has been included in the national teacher data collection commissioned on a regular basis.
 The most recent data collection was carried out in in spring 2019 and its results reported in spring 2020.